ranja-sarkar/Demand_curve/README.md

 <img width="359" alt="image" src="https://github.com/ranja-sarkar/SuperStoreSales/assets/101544669/97913eca-24db-4065-a946-81d3b651767f">

-The data can eventually be utilized to forecast (daily/weekly) sales/volume as well as to optimize revenue or profit margin wrt the price of product.
-This exercise is price optimization (pricing problem) wherein one maximizes either revenue or margin while optimizing the price.
+The retail data is utilized to forecast (daily/weekly) sales or volume as well as to optimize revenue or profit margin wrt the price of product.
+This exercise is price optimization (pricing problem) wherein one maximizes either revenue or margin while optimizing the price which is subject to various factors such as competition, customer behavior, etc..

 <img width="227" alt="image" src="https://github.com/ranja-sarkar/SuperStoreSales/assets/101544669/9c591eea-1b8a-4859-ab67-7250ed081a67">